AdobeDocs/target.ja-JP/help/cmp-resources-and-contact-information.md

 [利用条件](https://www.adobe.com/go/marketingcloud_terms_of_use) | [プライバシーセンター](https://www.adobe.com/privacy.html)

-Adobe and the Adobe logo are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.A trademark symbol (®, ™, etc.) denotes an Adobe trademark.
+Adobe and the Adobe logo are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
+A trademark symbol (®, ™, etc.) denotes an Adobe trademark.

 All third-party trademarks are the property of their respective owners.Updated Information/Additional Third Party Code Information available at [https://www.adobe.com/go/thirdparty](https://www.adobe.com/products/eula/third_party/).